RaghavPeri/ai-mvp-portfolio/fake-review-detector/README.md

 - Reads labeled reviews from the `Training Data` tab of a shared Google Sheet
 - Trains a supervised ML classifier (TF-IDF + Logistic Regression)
+- Prints classification metrics to evaluate model precision and recall
+- Plots a confusion matrix to visualize performance on training data
 - Accepts new review input in the `New Review` tab (cell A2)
 - Predicts the label (Fake / Genuine) and writes it to cell B2
 - Designed for retrain-once, label-multiple use — so new reviews can be tested without rebuilding the model